CSCfi/Kielipankki-korp-backend/tests/README.md

 the order they are in the table definition.
 Backslash escapes are not recognized, so values cannot contain tab or newline characters.

+Each file, whether SQL or TSV, should contain data only for one corpus, whose id should be a part of the file (or directory) name.

+Data can be imported by specifying either the corpus id and type(s) of table(s) (one or more of `timedata`, `lemgram_index` and `relations`) or the files containing data (globs can be used).

-The YAML files in [`data/db/tableinfo/`](data/db/tableinfo) contain table information specifying a mapping from TSV data files to database tables.
-Each file contains a sequence of one or more mappings with the following keys recognized:
+The YAML files in [`data/db/tableinfo/`](data/db/tableinfo) contain table information specifying a mapping from (TSV) data files to database tables (and indirectly also the other way round).
+Each file contains a sequence of one or more mappings with the following keys
+recognized:

 - `tablename`: The name of the table.
 The name may contain format specifications referring to capturing groups in the regular